Jubair-Khandaker/portfolio/README.md

 - Reduced the defect rates (upto 40%) by following the DMAIC approach of six sigma under the supervision of the higher management
 - Creating daily and monthly reports to track the efficiency of production units

+#### Noteworthy Projects

+- Streamlined Purchasing of Machine Functionality : Communicating the purchase of various machine functionalities by customersusing a central server instead of going through multiple channels at SIG
+- Prioritizing Preventive Maintenance : Using an asset performance management system to eliminate machine downtime at customers’ sites and enhance customer service at SIG
+- Smart Automation for Energy Efficiency : Automating dorm room appliances and heating systems with smart devices and FHEM to save energy and promote sustainability as a university project
+- Idea Engineering : Examining knowledge café and world café methods in both physical and virtualsettings to generate ideas for paid services at the Magdeburg Center ofExcellence
+- Optimizing Travelling Distance : Calculating the shortest distance between 12 cities in Spain by creating a symmetric and metric matrix based on the distances between the cities

 ### Education
 #### Masters of Engineering in Technology and Innovation Management
 _March 2021 - February 2025_